jesse-r-s-hines/wdio-obsidian-service/packages/obsidian-launcher/README.md

 const {proc} = await launcher.launch({
     appVersion: "1.7.7",
     vault: "path/to/my/vault",
-    copy: true, // copy the vault before installing plugins and opening in Obsidian
+    copy: true, // open a copy of the vault in Obsidian
     plugins: [
         "path/to/my/plugin", // install a local plugin
         {id: "dataview"}, // install a community plugin